Google DeepMind Software Engineer Interview: The Full Process, Decoded

 Arrays and strings: Two-pointer and sliding window, interval merging, substring and subsequence work.
 These appear at all stages.

-Difficulty skews toward LeetCode medium to hard.
+Difficulty skews medium to hard.
 A typical coding round is 45 minutes with one or two problems.
 The second problem is usually a harder follow-up on the first, so solving the initial problem fast matters a lot.
-Candidates who spend 40 of 45 minutes on problem one rarely get to show their range.
-This is not a drill.
+Candidates who burn 40 of 45 minutes on problem one rarely get to show their range.

 Brute force is fine as a starting point.
 It is not a destination.